peklaiho/madlisp/README.md

 * Ability to call arbitrary PHP functions directly.
 The language should have control over which PHP functions can be called and how.
 * Namespaces or similar mechanisms.
 The global namespace is a feature, not a bug!
 Use a prefix for your function names if this becomes a problem.

-## Features

-The implementation is pretty minimalistic, but there is a good collection of built-in functions.
-Also [tail call optimization](https://en.wikipedia.org/wiki/Tail_call) is included.

 ## Requirements

 The project requires PHP 7.4 or newer.